What are Health Star Ratings?

 Head to the market

 Australian cities are spoiled for choice when it comes to fresh fruit and vegetables, with the best of the best often located at our markets.
 You won’t find fresher produce at a better price!
 Plus you’re often able to try things you wouldn’t normally find and you’ll be supporting local farmers directly.
 The market will also allow you to buy organic and artisanal varieties of your favourite pantry items as well as boutique meat, fish, cheese and small goods.
 You might even stumble across something new that you can’t get enough of, or find a hidden gem.
-My personal favourite – the Polish delicatessen at the Queen Victoria Market , which traditional Polish sausages, meats and even sweets!
-What’s not to love?
+My personal favourite – Borek’s from the Queen Vic Market.

 If you can’t get to the market?